rust-lang/rust-forge/src/triagebot/behind-upstream.md

 # Behind Upstream

+This handler checks if a PR is based on an *X* days old commit.

+## Context

-This is what happens when a PR's code is based on a very old commit from an upstream branch:
+When a PR's code is based on a very old commit from an upstream branch:
 It passes when tested locally, but fails when the PR is submitted for testing through CI.

 This is because the CI applies the commit patches to the current upstream branch, which may have new test cases, so it won't pass.
 We need to rebase the PR to the nearest upstream branch.

-This option checks if a PR is based on an older branch upstream.

 ## Configuration